decentralizedsecurity/nuchain-payments-poc/HOWTO.md

  - nu.js -- NuCypher worker node
  - client.js -- Client who would deploy policies
  - Payment.sol -- Contract to be used as payment wall on any Blockchain
- - Node.sol -- Contract to be used on the NuCypher network
+ - NuDummy.sol -- Contract to be used on the NuCypher network

 ## Running